yennycheung/personal_website_assistant/data/nlu.md

 - I want to hire Yenny
 - Can I hire Yenny for a talk?
 - Hi Yenny, I'd like to collaborate with you.
 What are your rates for giving a talk?
+- Hey Yenny I was reading your article and I'm wondering if you'd like to write for my blog.
+- My name is Jessica.
+I want to work with Yenny.
+- Hey Yenny, I'd like to work with you in an upcoming conference.
+Would you be up for it?
+- Can you work with me?
+- Do you want to organize a conference together?
+- I want to work with Yenny on an upcoming conference.
+- Sure.
+Hey Yenny, it is Jay Chan here.
+Could we work together on an upcoming conference?
+- Hey Yenny, my name is Ashley Green.
+I want to invite you to speak at my upcoming meetup.
+- Okay.
+My name is Ashley Green.
+I want to invite Yenny to give a talk at my event.
+- I want to work with Yenny on a talk.
+- I'm an organizer at PyCon.DE, I'm wondering if Yenny is interested to give a talk at the next conference.
+- Hey Yenny, are you interested to speak at the next [PyCon](message) conference?
+- I want to work with Yenny.
+- My name is Daniel, I'm wondering if Yenny is interested in writing an article for us.
+- Hey Yenny, I'm interested to have you write a blog post for our website, will you be up for it?
+- I'm interested to invite Yenny to write a blog post for our website.

 ## intent:contact
 - I want to contact her.